 2. Be careful with the Thesaurus

-Ensure your language is clear and explicit, and then engage a Thesaurus only when absolutely necessary.
-Don’t take up a term or phrase unless you’re convinced how to interpret it.
+Ensure your language is clear and explicit, and then engage a Thesaurus only when necessary.
+Don’t use a term or phrase unless you’re convinced how to interpret it.
 Keep an eye open for grammatical and wording errors.

 3. Read aloud and edit simultaneously

 By rehearsing each line back to yourself, you can close the gap between your psyche and those elements of your work that are overlooked.
-It’s a foolproof method of self-editing.
+It’s a foolproof method to edit content yourself.
 Also, remember to prefer active voice before passive – cut to the chase, do not wander around.